meltuhamy/latex-watcher/README.md

     -c, --command  list of commands to run. e.g latex,bibtex,pdflatex  [required]  [default: "pdflatex"] -t, --tex      tex file to compile on changes                      [required] -b, --bib      bib file used (required if bibtex is used)

 The currently allowed commands are:
 - latex
 - pdflatex
 - bibtex
+- cleanup (removes temporary latex files after compilation)

 Example
 -------